Princess Hwawan: Biography

 Princess Hwawan was born in 1738, and she received the title Hwawan in 1743.
 She was the ninth daughter of King Yeongjo of Joseon, and her mother was one of Yeongjo's concubines, Royal Noble Consort Yeong of the Jeonui Yi clan.
 In 1749, the princess married Jeong Chi-dal (정치달; 鄭致達), and Yeongjo granted the title "Lord Ilseong" (일성위; 日城尉) to Jeong, in honor of his family, the Yeonil Jeong clan.
 Princess Hwawan bore a daughter in 1756, but the infant died by the next year, in 1757.
 In the same year, Lord Ilseong also died, so Princess Hwawan became a widow since her young age.
 As the couple had no other children as heir, so the court chose a boy, named Jeong In-dae, from the Jeong clan, as the princess' adopted son; he would be later known as Jeong Hu-gyeom (정후겸; 鄭厚謙).

 The death of Princess Hwapyeong, Hwawan's elder sister and was the most favorite child of the king, in 1748, causes Yeongjo moved the affection of his late daughter to Princess Hwawan; since her widowhood in 1757, Yeongjo asked her daughter to live near the palace.
 Getting much favor from her father, Princess Hwawan gradually gained power in the court; on the other hand, Crown Prince Sado, her brother, had a tense relationship with their father, much to his jealousy.
 When Crown Prince Sado was still alive, as Princess Hwawan was terrified by his acts from his madness, she never rejected any of his requests and helped many of his problems.
-For example, in 1760, as Crown Prince Sado couldn't endure to be in the same palace with Yeongjo, by threatening Princess Hwawan, he urged the king move to Gyeonghui Palace; meanwhile, the crown prince was exceptionally allowed to have a convalescence trip to the Onyang hot spring in Asan, and it was successfully requested by the princess as well.
+For example, in 1760, as Crown Prince Sado couldn't endure to be in the same palace with Yeongjo, by threatening Princess Hwawan, he urged the king move to Gyeonghuigung; meanwhile, the crown prince was exceptionally allowed to have a convalescence trip to the Onyang hot spring in Asan, and it was successfully requested by the princess as well.